matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 - `expires_in_ms`: The lifetime in milliseconds of the access token.
 - `refresh_token`: The refresh token, which can be used to obtain new access tokens.

+### Account registration API changes

+Unless `inhibit_login` is `true`, the account registration API returns two additional fields:

+- `expires_in_ms`: The lifetime in milliseconds of the access token.
+- `refresh_token`: The refresh token, which can be used to obtain new access tokens.

 ### Token refresh API

 This API lets the client refresh the access token.